Data extracted on 06 March 2026

 Highlights

-This article presents an overview of the developments in excess mortality across the EU in Q3 2025, based on all-cause mortality data.
+This article presents an overview of the developments in excess mortality across the EU in Q4 2025, based on all-cause mortality data.

 In this article, excess mortality refers to the number of deaths from all causes measured during a defined period, above that, which was observed in the baseline period.
 The baseline consists of the average number of deaths that occurred each month during the period 2016-2019.
 The higher the value, the higher the number of additional deaths compared with the baseline.
 A negative indicator shows that fewer deaths occurred in a particular month compared with the baseline period.

 This indicator, which is part of the European Statistical Monitor, provides a comprehensive comparison of additional deaths among the European countries.
-It provides a general measure of mortality because it includes all deaths regardless of their cause.
-For more information on the method used to calculate the indicator, see below for data sources.
+It presents a general measure of mortality because it includes all deaths regardless of their cause.
+For more information on the method used to calculate the indicator, see the section below on data sources.

 Recent data on excess mortality in the EU